How some tourists ruin photography for everyone

 The benefits of being respectful

-After I experienced extremely ignorant people, that would stand without any regrets in front of around 50 other photographers that are booing at them, I started to pay a lot more attention to situations like this one.
-I am still openminded for getting these special photos behind the barriers, but this is something you might want to do in the early morning or during bad weather when you are not disturbing anybody else.
+After I experienced extremely ignorant people, who would stand without any regrets in front of around 50 other photographers that are booing at them, I started to pay a lot more attention to situations like this one.
+I am still open-minded about getting these special photos behind the barriers, but this is something you might want to do in the early morning or during bad weather when you are not disturbing anybody else.

 While respecting the rules and helping others to get their souvenir photo too, I met so many nice people, that were very thankful for a peaceful co-existence.
-I talked to quite a lot of them and especially locals often had a special advice about a hidden photo spot.
-Instead of trying to get the most of Social Media, I was suddenly more social and making friends and this just because of being friendly and respectful to other people.
+I talked to quite a lot of them and especially locals often had special advice about a hidden photo spot.
+Instead of trying to get the most out of Social Media, I was suddenly more social and making friends, and this was just because of being friendly and respectful to other people.

 What about your stories?
 Did anything like that happen to you too?
 I would love to hear from you in the comments below!